BeeGass/BeeGass.github.io/_posts/2021-05-02-How To Customize allejo/2021-05-02-jekyll-toc using CSS.md

 ---
 layout: post
-title: How To Use Allejo's Jekyll-TOC Using CSS
+title: How To Style/Implement Allejo's Jekyll-TOC Using CSS
 author: Bryan
 categories: webdev
 ---